popolo-project/popolo-spec/data/terms.md

   </tr>
 </table>

+LDAP, CIQ, OpenSocial and Facebook do not have namespaces, but are given prefixes nonetheless.

 # Person

 * vCard's terms are from the [RDF encoding](http://www.w3.org/TR/vcard-rdf/) of vCard 3.0, except for `individual` and `GENDER` and which are from [RFC 6350](http://tools.ietf.org/html/rfc6350) and `DEATHDATE` which is from [RFC 6474](http://tools.ietf.org/html/rfc6474).